hhandika/segul/README.md

 ### Installation

+We offer multiple options to install `segul`.
+The easiest and quickest way is using the pre-compiled binary (see below).
+You won't have to worry about having the Rust compiler tool-chain installed in your system.
+If you already using application written in Rust, or if none of the compiled binary works for your system, we recommend installing `segul` using the Rust Package Manager (see below).

 #### Using pre-compiled binary

 For a quick installation, we provide pre-compiled binaries in [the release page](https://github.com/hhandika/segul/releases/).
 For WSL, either the ManyLinux or Linux binary should work.
 In our test system, the ManyLinux binary is a little faster.
 For native Linux OS, first check your GLIBC version: